By Dr. John A. Papa, DC, FCCPOR(C)

 Chiropractic is well recognized within the health care system.
 Chiropractic care is covered by the Workplace Safety and Insurance Board (WSIB) for occupational injuries, by automobile insurance in the event of a motor vehicle accident (MVA) injury, and by many Extended Health Care (EHC) plans.
 A medical referral is not necessary to access chiropractic care.
 Chiropractic adjustments are just one mode of therapy utilized by chiropractors today (but not with every patient).
 Some chiropractors are also trained to employ other forms of physical therapy such as acupuncture, electrotherapy, soft tissue therapy, and rehabilitative exercises.
 If your complaint is not something that would respond favorably to chiropractic care, a referral is made to the appropriate health professional.

 Additional chiropractic resources can be found at: (www.nhwc.ca), (www.chiropractic.on.ca), and (www.ccachiro.org).
-Join us next week for the second part of this series on chiropractic where you will learn about the chiropractic experience from a patient’s perspective.
+Join us next time for the second part of this series on chiropractic where you will learn about the chiropractic experience from a patient’s perspective.

 This article is a basic summary for educational purposes only.
 It is not intended, and should not be considered, as a replacement for consultation, diagnosis or treatment by a duly licensed health practitioner.